pnp/List-Formatting/view-samples/message-chat-bubbles/README.md

-# Message Chat Format
+# Message Chat Bubbles

 ## Summary
-This sample formats your SharePoint list view to look like a message chat.
-If `Author` equals `@me`, the message will be displayed on the right.
+This sample formats your SharePoint list view to look like message chat bubbles!
+If the `Author` is the current user, the message will be displayed on the right.

 ![screenshot of the sample](./assets/screenshot.png)